bitwiseops/presentations/slides/2024-03-28/Chapter 0 - Introduction.md

 > Strong claims of emergence have as much to do with the way we choose to measure as they do with what the models are doing.

-<small style="float:right; font-size:tiny">Are Emergent Abilities of Large Language Models a Mirage? arXiv:2304.15004 (05/2023)</small>
+<small style="float:right; font-size:xx-small">Are Emergent Abilities of Large Language Models a Mirage? arXiv:2304.15004 (05/2023)</small>

 Notes:
 No one is disputing that large enough LLMs can complete tasks that smaller models can’t, including ones for which they weren’t trained.
 LLMs become more effective as they scale up; in fact, the added complexity of larger models should make it possible to get better at more difficult and diverse problems.
 Whether this improvement looks smooth and predictable or jagged and sharp **results from the choice of metric — or even a paucity of test examples — rather than the model’s inner workings**.